airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `type` | The type of discount - `fixed_amount`, `percentage`, or `shipping`. | `discount_codes.discount_type` | 🟢 0.70 | Mapping `type` to `discount_codes.discount_type` appears valid given context of discount type enumeration. |
 | `index` | Pairs with `order_id` to provide unique identifier for order discount code. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `discount_codes` to Fivetran `discount_code`
+### Mapping: Airbyte `discount_codes` to Fivetran `discount_code`

 - Table Match Confidence Score: 🟢 0.90
 - Table Completion Score: 🟢 0.86

-#### Evaluation

-The table fields are generally well-aligned with their purposes clearly defined.
+- Summary Self-Evaluation: _The table fields are generally well-aligned with their purposes clearly defined.
 The source fields such as 'code', 'created_at', 'id', 'price_rule_id', 'updated_at', and 'usage_count' align with expectations for discount codes in the context provided. '_fivetran_synced' is correctly mapped to a source stream's '_airbyte_extracted_at', providing a reliable match for synchronization tracking.
-There are no fields marked as 'MISSING', indicating an attempt has been made to map all relevant fields in the source schema to the target schema, resulting in a high score.
+There are no fields marked as 'MISSING', indicating an attempt has been made to map all relevant fields in the source schema to the target schema, resulting in a high score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |